 - Policy and Regulations – The Motor Vehicles Act of 1988 is the regulation that governs road transport ecosystem, it needs to evolve to promote new and shared mobility solutions.

-- Behavioral – Owning a vehicle is a status symbol, lack of awareness of societal and environmental costs of private vehicles is a barrier to the adoption of shared mobility.
+- Behavioural – Owning a vehicle is a status symbol, lack of awareness of societal and environmental costs of private vehicles is a barrier to the adoption of shared mobility.

 - Data inconsistencies could be another barrier.